 6. Do your research

-Once you’ve been chatting to someone for a while, and have swapped certain details about each other, it’s a good time to do a bit of research on the other person.
-Once you have their last name, you could do a Google search – because more often than not, they’ll be doing the same for you!
-If the other person has an open social media account, or a LinkedIn page, check them out – and if they have a website or blog, have a look at it.
+If the other person has an open social media account, LinkedIn page, website, or blog, check them out.
 Someone’s online presence isn’t a window into their soul, but seeing what someone chooses to put online can give you a glimpse of their personality – and if there are any red flags, it might bring them to your attention or give you topics you want to explore with them.

 Try not to feel awkward about any of this, or worry that looking someone up online equates to stalking.
-It’s not about being nosy or snooping, it’s simply about protecting yourself and getting an idea of who the person you’re talking to really is before you meet them.
+It’s not about being nosy or snooping; it’s simply about protecting yourself and getting an idea of who the person you’re talking to really is before you meet them.

 7. Video chat before meeting

 If you’re keen to meet someone in person, it’s always a good idea to video chat with them beforehand.
-This allows you to get a real look at your date before meeting them, which means you can feel secure they are who they say they are, and aren’t using someone else’s photos.
-Whether you use FaceTime, Skype, WhatsApp, Google Hangouts, or Facebook, there are so many easy ways to video chat these days – have a read of our article on how to video call to find out more.
+This allows you to get a real look at your date before meeting them, which means you can feel secure that they are who they say they are and aren’t using someone else’s photos.

 If you don’t like the idea of video calls, it’s still sensible to chat by phone before the first ‘real’ date.
 While you won’t be able to see the other person, you’ll still be able to hear them and get a feel for who they are.
 Plus, it allows you to pick up on certain verbal clues that are often hidden in email or instant messaging, like tone of voice, and whether someone is a good listener.